 Nos.
 33 and 34.
-Situated to the S. of 32 (two dolmen-circles).
+Situated to the south of 32 (two dolmen-circles).
 "Of these circles but slight vestiges remain.
 They were destroyed about fifteen years before 1837 by Mr. Walshe's tenants." - Petrie.

-No. 35. " Situated still further to the S" (dolmen-circle (several others)).
+No. 35. " Situated still further to the south. " (dolmen-circle (several others)).
 "This circle has been destroyed, but the cromleac remains, with the table-stone displaced.
 There were other circles in the vicinity which were also destroyed." - Petrie.